Minimum Spanning Tree Cycle Intersection Problem: Programmatic exploration

-In the previous section we showed that the space of candidate counterexamples of conjecture \ref{conj} can be reduced.
+In the previous section we showed that the space of candidate counterexamples of Conjecture \ref{conj} can be reduced.
 The general picture is as follows:

-\begin{itemize} \item Let $G=(V,E)$ be a graph that admits a star spanning tree $T_s$ with $v \in V$ as its center \item In the case that we can find some non-star spanning tree $T$ of $G$ such that $\cap(T) < \cap(T_s)$ \item Then we can ``simplify'' the instance by removing the interbranch cycle-edges with respect to $T$ in $G$ without affecting the inequality (see lemma \ref{lemma:reduction1}) \item We can further reduce the instance by focusing on the case where $d_T(v) = 1$, that is: the degree of $v$ restricted to $T$ is 1 (see corollary \ref{corollary:reduction2}) \end{itemize}
+\begin{itemize} \item Let $G=(V,E)$ be a graph that admits a star spanning tree $T_s$ with $v \in V$ as its center. \item In the case that we can find some non-star spanning tree $T$ of $G$ such that $\cap(T) < \cap(T_s)$ then, we can ``simplify'' the instance by removing the interbranch cycle-edges with respect to $T$ in $G$ without affecting the inequality (see Lemma \ref{lemma:reduction1}). \item We can further reduce the instance by focusing on the case where $d_T(v) = 1$, that is: the degree of $v$ restricted to $T$ is 1 (see Corollary \ref{corollary:reduction2}). \end{itemize}

-This considerations can be used to implement algorithms to explore the space of spanning trees more efficiently.
-Since the algorithms will generate instances in this `reduced' form instead of a brute force approach.
+These considerations can be used to implement algorithms to explore the space of spanning trees more efficiently, since the algorithms will generate instances in this `reduced' form instead of a brute force approach.